darbid/WebView2CSharpBrowser/README.md

 I have one known issue which I think has more to do with WPF than WebView2.
 Would love for someone to work out how to fix it.

+I have also implemented the NewWindowRequested event which opens a new tab instead of opening a complete new window.